oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

   */
     return 0;
   }

-Make sure that the execution policy and the USM-allocated memory were created for the same queue.

 For ``std::vector`` with a USM allocator we recommend to use ``std::vector::data()`` in combination with ``std::vector::size()`` as shown in the example above, rather than iterators to